Find R packages matching an input of either text or another package

 either a text description, or

-currently all packages from either rOpenSci's package suite, or from
+specify either rOpenSci's package suite, or

 CRAN.